 Pie Five franchise expenses include general and administrative expenses directly related to the continuing service of the Pie Five domestic and international franchises.
-Franchise expenses increased to \$0.5 million for the three month period ended September 23, 2018 compared to \$0.3 million for the three month period ended September 24, 2017.
-The increase was primarily related to advertising fund contributions which were recorded as revenue in the current year due to adoption of Topic 606 but were recorded as reductions in expense in the prior year.
+Franchise expenses increased to \$0.5 million for the three month period ended December 23, 2018 compared to \$0.4 million for the three month period ended December 24, 2017.
+Pie Five franchise expenses increased to \$1.0 million in the six month period ended December 23, 2018 compared \$0.7 million in the same period of the prior year.
+The increase in both the three and six month periods was primarily related to the change in treatment of advertising fund contributions due to adoption of Topic 606.